rvrvrv/voting/README.md

 5. As an authenticated user, I can create a poll with any number of possible items.
 6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 7. As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)
-8. As an authenticated user, if I don't like the options on a poll, I can create a new option.
+8. As an authenticated user, if I don't like the options for a poll, I can create a new option.